IABTechLab/uid2docs/docs/guides/snowflake_integration.md

  3. Create a secure share and grant it access to the `AUDIENCE_WITH_UID2_TOKENS` table.
  4. Grant the receiver access to the secure share.

->**WARNING**: To avoid shared UID2 tokens expiring, the sender should send the newly encrypted UID2 tokens to the receiver as soon as possible after encrypting.
+>**WARNING**: To help prevent UID2 tokens from expiring during sharing, send the newly encrypted UID2 tokens to the receiver as soon as possible.
 >
 #### Receiver Instructions